 Neurogenesis is exciting news, not just for the lifelong opportunities for learning it presents, but also because of the opportunities it presents to help treat degenerative brain conditions like Alzheimer’s.

-Your Brain Learns in Two Modes
+8. Your Brain Learns in Chunks

-If you have ever had a brilliant idea or a startling epiphany while making yourself a cup of coffee or taking out the trash, and you can’t imagine why couldn’t think of this earlier, this is why.
+If you have ever had a brilliant idea or a startling epiphany while making yourself a cup of coffee or taking out the trash, and you can’t imagine why you couldn’t think of this earlier, this is why.

 During the latter, your brain subconsciously absorbs all this information, integrates it, and this, in turn, makes connections and associations organic and intuitive.